TRADINGVIEW CHECKLISTA.K Pro Trader's Toolkit2026-04-27 · 8 min read

 What should be on a TradingView indicators checklist?

-Should beginners use this before every trade?
+Should beginners use a checklist before every trade?

 How many indicators should pass the checklist?